bugsysop/wiki-go_ynh/README.md

   Wiki-Go for YunoHost
 </h1>

-LeoMoon Wiki-Go is a simple, modern, feature-rich, flat-file based wiki platform using Markdown formating for content.
+LeoMoon Wiki-Go is a simple, modern, feature-rich, flat-file based wiki platform using Markdown formatting for content.
 It provides a clean, intuitive interface for creating and managing knowledge bases, documentation, and collaborative content.
-Built with Go and using no external database, this a low ressource system with zero maintenance and zero dependencies.
+Built with Go and using no external database, this a low resource system with zero maintenance and zero dependencies.

 Version: 1.7.6~ynh1